Twenty-four eyes in a box

 Anti-evolution propaganda is full of alleged examples of complex systems that ‘could not possibly’ have passed through a gradual series of intermediates.
 This is often just another case of the rather pathetic ‘Argument from Personal Incredulity’.

 Dawkins counters the common-sense perception that the evolution of a complex organ such as the eye is absurd by inviting us to imagine that it might have been constructed through a series of tiny increments.
-We must then, as in a children’s game, arrange the visual systems of living animals in a row and imagine that it represents such a series.
+As in a children’s game, we then arrange the visual systems of living animals in a row and imagine that it represents such a series.
 Creationists have too little faith, too little credulity.
 What is required to make the theory of evolution plausible is an exercise in make-believe.

-Arguments of this kind are of course remote from science in the accepted sense.
-What the theory needs in fact to demonstrate is a series of such steps from within the same lineage, not picked from different lineages so as to give the appearance of a single evolutionary tree.
+Arguments of this kind are remote from science in the accepted sense.
+The theory of evolution requires a series of such steps from within the same lineage, not picked from different, concurrent lineages so as to promote the illusion of a single evolutionary tree.
 It should be possible, for example, to point to various stages of eye evolution across the 30 or so species of box jellyfish.
 Given that scyphozoans represent the primitive condition, we should be able to see across the scyphozoans and cubozoans together – some 200 species – a comprehensive range of eye forms, from very simple to the most complex.
-The evolution of the eye could have stopped at any stage of a species’ history, just as it did in the case of the many animals today that do not have camera eyes.
+The evolution of the eye could have stopped at any stage of a species’ history.
 But this is not what we find.
 All scyphozoans have simple eyes; all cubozoans have camera eyes, and only cubozoans have them.
-Going back to the Anthozoa, the primitive condition is no eyes, so in the sense that the novelty emerged from an ancestor without it the eye evolved.
-However, the evidence indicates that when cubozoans acquired their complex visual systems – which may not have been until after the Cambrian – they acquired them suddenly, not by a series of transitional stages, not by nature mutationally improvising as it went along.
+The evidence indicates that at whatever time cubozoans acquired their complex visual systems, they acquired them suddenly, not by a series of transitional stages, by nature mutationally improvising as it went along.
 They acquired them by the same means as any developing individual acquires its organs, through their genetic program.

 Like development, evolution is pre-programmed in the genes.
 Belief in a miracle-working pseudo-deity is not required.